cbaunach/balanceofissue/README.md

-stdlib.balanceOf does not return precision past javascript number type
+stdlib.balanceOf does not return precision past javascript number type.
+BalanceOf should return 18446744073709551615 as a bigNumber, but instead returns 18446744073709552000

 This is an example of an account with a 0 decimal asset () and a 19 decimal asset () and showcases how the stdlib cannot get their full precision level.